 The operation team reviews all dropped requests periodically.

-The dashboard and API endpoints support TLS 1.2 encryption protocols with SHA256 with RSA signature algorithm.
+The dashboard and API endpoints support TLS 1.2 encryption protocols with SHA256 and RSA signature algorithm.
 Outdated SSL protocols are not supported.
 We allow dashboard access through modern secure browsers.
 Developers are required to use updated libraries to access our API endpoints.

 All incoming requests are logged and stored on persistent storage for analysis and audit.
 Logs are purged periodically based on industry retention best practices.